neelakshimitra/Commodities_ETFS/README.md

 - The drawdown table shows that the largest peak-to-trough decline across the commodities was about 22%, lasting over 898 trading days, highlighting the risk of prolonged losses in commodities investing.

 ## Files
-commodities_analysis.R — full script for data download, return calculations, rolling statistics, and plots.
+ [commodities_etfs.R](commodities_etfs.R):: — full script for data download, return calculations, rolling statistics, and plots.

 ## Reflections
 This project strengthened my understanding of practical risk and return analysis for commodities.
 It reinforced how rolling metrics and correlation help investors evaluate diversification and market trends over time.